sictweb/bti425-2020/notes/security-intro.md

 * The "not yet authenticated" code is always a part of the identity management app.

-* The "has been recently authenticated" code is always part of the identity management app. *In addition*, it can be part of *your* app.
+* The "has been recently authenticated" code is also always part of the identity management app. *In addition*, it can be part of *your* app.
 (We add code that enables your app to "trust" the identity management app, and to decode an access token.)

 As a second-year student, should you write your own authentication app?
-No. As above, you must use an existing, widely-used, feature-laden, and robust app, which is created and maintained by people who have security system expertise.
+NO. As above, you must use an existing, widely-used, feature-laden, and robust app, which is created and maintained by people who have security system expertise.

 <br>